In Year R we have five teachers. Miss Dainton in Class 1, Mrs Poet in Class 2 and Miss King in Class 3. Miss Clayton is our Forest School teacher.

-We are lucky to have a team of dedicated support staff, Mrs Zhang, Mrs Sharma, Ms Pun, Mrs Haddon, Miss Thuilliez and Mrs Howlett who help us with our learning.
+We are lucky to have a team of dedicated support staff, Mrs Haddon, Ms Pun, Mrs Sharma, Miss Thuilliez and Mrs Zhang who help us all with our learning.

 Stay and play